Characterizing The Limits of Linear Modeling of Non-Linear Swarm Behaviors: Our Generalized ODE Foraging Model

-\emph{Uniformity Assumptions}. $\TheSwarm$ is assumed to be uniformly distributed in 2D space, and blocks to be scattered randomly; therefore, the model is only accurate on scenarios meeting these criteria. \emph{Random} block distributions~\cite{Sugawara1997,Hecker2015} (\cref{fig:foraging-dists}d), are appropriate in scenarios such as order fulfillment in a warehouse, but many scenarios cannot be modeled by such distributions~\cite{Campo2007,Sugawara1997,Castello2016,Hecker2015,Lerman2001}.
-For example, transferring material from one side of a building to another location requires a \emph{single source} (\cref{fig:foraging-dists}a) or \emph{dual source} (\cref{fig:foraging-dists}b) block distribution model; such scenarios are studied in~\cite{Harwell2019a,Ferrante2015,Pini2011a,Pini2011b,Harwell2020a}.
-For other scenarios, such as evacuation of civilians from a disaster zone, the block distribution cannot be inferred \emph{a priori}, and a \emph{power law} distribution in which blocks are clustered in groups of various sizes (\cref{fig:foraging-dists}c), is appropriate~\cite{Hecker2015,Harwell2020a}.
-By considering the distribution of blocks in the arena in a general way using spatial clusters, we guarantee that the model itself describes underlying characteristics of collective behavior and is robust enough to be applied to a wide range of foraging scenarios.
+In previous work $\TheSwarm$ is assumed to be uniformly distributed in 2D space, and blocks to be scattered randomly; therefore, the model is only accurate on scenarios meeting these criteria.
+In \cref{fig:foraging-dists} we show some of those cases. \emph{Random} (RN) block distributions~\citep{Sugawara1997,Hecker2015} (\cref{fig:foraging-dists}d), are appropriate in scenarios such as order fulfillment in a warehouse, but many scenarios cannot be modeled by such distributions~\citep{Campo2007,Sugawara1997,Castello2016,Hecker2015,Lerman2001}.
+For example, transferring material from one side of a building to another location requires a \emph{single source} (SS) (\cref{fig:foraging-dists}a) or \emph{dual source} (DS) (\cref{fig:foraging-dists}b) block distribution model; such scenarios are studied in~\citep{Harwell2019a,Ferrante2015,Pini2011b,Harwell2020a}.
+For other scenarios, such as evacuation of civilians from a disaster zone, the block distribution cannot be inferred \emph{a priori}, and a \emph{power law} (PL) distribution (\cref{fig:foraging-dists}c), in which blocks are clustered in groups of various sizes, is appropriate~\citep{Hecker2015,Harwell2020a}.
+By considering the distribution of blocks in a general way using spatial clusters, we guarantee that the model itself describes underlying characteristics of the environment and is robust enough to be applied to a wide range of foraging scenarios.